 As shuttle-based tests include constant deceleration, change of direction and acceleration, these “high-intensity” actions add an anaerobic element to the test which is typically not present during continuous, linear running tests.
 This results in the aerobic system working harder to replenish the anaerobic stores used for these “high-intensity” actions.
 For example, it is well-known that change of direction performance is an important factor concerning an athlete’s performance during the 30-15 intermittent fitness test (23, 24, 5).
 It is therefore understood that shuttle-based tests result in lower and inaccurate MAS scores, if not corrected for (1, 7).

-How to Calculate MAS
+How to Calculate Maximal Aerobic Speed

 To account for the abovementioned issues when using shuttle-based tests to calculate MAS, “corrective” equations have been developed for certain tests.
 Tests without their own specific corrective equation can use a simple generic formula.